By Steve Lawn, Senior Consultant

 End-point Defense.
 Bolster your endpoints with anti-virus programs, end-point process monitoring capabilities, malware specific detection and removal tools.
 Ensure you have backups of critical assets, that you regularly test the restoration of the backups, and keep the backups offline when not in use.
 Do not allow users to map drive letters and replace it with UNC network shares.
 Ransomware will typically follow mapped drives but not UNC shares (for now, anyway).
 Finally, do not allow administrative shares to be created from servers or workstations beyond what is required for business functionality.
 This allows an attacker an easy mechanism for infecting a network from one compromised host.

 Email Defense can be enhanced through a security e-mail gateway.
 A security email gateway identifies targeted attacks that are occurring through email to users and provides information on the malicious content within the emails.
-This will drastically reduce the amount of Spam, Phishing, and weaponized emails, attachments, and URLs users are exposed to and also provide email encryption and data loss prevention capabilities.
+This will drastically reduce the amount of Spam, Phishing Attacks, and weaponized emails, attachments, and URLs users are exposed to and also provide email encryption and data loss prevention capabilities.

 Network Defense using a next generation firewall, identifies applications that are operating on the infrastructure (internally or externally) and associates a risk rating based on the behavioral characteristics of the application.
 Additionally, be sure to restrict outbound access origination from servers at the firewall unless required for business or approved functionality.
 Malware generally relies on outside contact with a command control server to report infiltration success and receive the next set of instructions to complete a mission.